How to Wash a Comforter in a few Easy Steps

 Need a Bigger Washer for Comforters and Other Large Items?

 If you’re in need of more space to wash a comforter or duvet, consider a large capacity front load, top load impeller or top load agitator washer to meet your laundry needs.
-Better yet, tackle large loads with a matching large capacity dryer.
+Better yet, tackle large loads with a matching large capacity dryer from Maytag brand.
 Many Maytag® large capacity washers are big enough to take on the large loads you throw at them.